Ankle

 If your foot and ankle pain is severe, keeps returning, or is not improving, book an assessment rather than guessing.
 Early review can help rule out more serious injury, explain what is driving your pain, and give you a plan that matches your work, walking, exercise, and sport goals.

-If you are not sure where to start, see our symptoms search, foot pain, ankle pain, or how do you know if your ankle is sprained? guides for the next best step.
+If you are not sure where to start, see our symptoms search, foot pain, or ankle pain guides for the next best step.

 In some cases, temporary support such as braces, taping, or compression can help protect the area and improve confidence while you recover.